happyhorseskull/you-can-datamosh-on-linux/README.md

 #
 ##### GIF?
 GIF! with video_to_gif.py

 Okay so MP4 files are fun and good but what about GIFs?
-That is not a problem with ffmpeg
+That is easy with ffmpeg

 `$ ffmpeg -v error -i [video file name].mp4 [gif file name].gif`